gamesbook/protograf/docs/source/customised_shapes.rst

 The available property names, shown in their default order, are:

-#. base - this represents the Rectangle itself
+#. base - this represents the Rectangle itself including those properties
+   which control the way the edges are drawn; for example, the *peak* or *prow* settings
 #. pattern
 #. slices
 #. hatches